Complete Mess: Background

+Composition

+The track runs at 81 beats per minute and is in the key of D Mixolydian, using a I-v-IV-I chord progression in the verses and a I-v-♭VII-I progression for the chorus.
+The band's vocals span from F♯3 to A4.

 Reception

 "Complete Mess" was received with positive reviews, most praising the band for their growth and maturity of their sound.
 Soundigest.com calls it, "a song that's sheer emotional power sends chills down your body."
 Musictalkers.com praises the instrumental work of the song stating, "the utilization of authentic instruments layered with electronic, booming pop sounds is the contrast that perfectly mirrors 5 Seconds of Summer’s original vision when they first entered the music scene."

 Music video

 The music video for "Complete Mess" was released on 2 March 2022 and was directed by Lauren Dunn.
 The video is set in a desert and the quartet can be seen lying on their backs on the sand and walking in separate ways throughout the video.
 Towards the end, they join together and walk towards a blue orb of light, which represents "the place where all the songs, all the love, and everything comes from in this life," according to drummer Ashton Irwin.
 He also adds, "I guess the metaphorical sense is that the four of us are in this infinite place of creation, and the dessert represents that."